creditkarma/thrift-server/packages/thrift-client/README.md

 ### Middleware

-Sometimes you'll want to universally filter responses to pull out startard exceptions (or other responses) and deal with them in a uniform way, or just do some validation on a payload to generate custom responses.
-The thrift server may also attach additional data onto the head of response you need to pull off before your client can handle it properly.
-Conversely, you may want to attach data to a request across all of your client requests, such as an authentication header.
-You can do all of this with middleware.
+Sometimes you'll want to universally filter or modify response, or you'll want to universally add certain headers to outgoing client requests.
+You can do these things with middleware.

 A middleware is an object that consists of a handler function, the type of middleware and an optional list of client method names to apply the middleware to.